1953 Pacific hurricane season: Tropical Storm One

 Thunderstorm activity off the Mexican coast was quite for the first half of August.
 Based on data from six ships, a closed atmospheric circulation may have formed near the Revillagigedo Islands at 0000 UTC on August 23, which are situated roughly 350 mi south of the Baja California Peninsula.
 At this time, winds were estimated to be no higher than 28 mph.
 After formation, One moved west-northwest and on August 25, the storm attained its peak intensity of 50 mph.
 Furthermore, the ship S.S.
 Sirocco measured a minimum barometric pressure of 981 mbar.
 Although the WBOLA reported that the storm dissipated that night near the peninsula, the HURDAT database suggests that the storm maintained peak intensity for another day, until August 27 when it dissipated.

 The remnants of Tropical Storm One brought heavy rains to Arizona at the very end of the month.
 Rainfall peaked at 3.22 in in Williams, while two other weather stations reported more than 3 in of precipitation.

 Tropical Storm Two

 Ships reports from the Hawaiian Islands to Panama indicated that an area of disturbed weather formed just west of the Revillagigedo island group.
-Initially, evidence of closed wind circulation was not sufficient enough to warrant an upgrade into a tropical disturbance.
+Initially, evidence of closed wind circulation was insufficient to warrant an upgrade into a tropical disturbance.
 By the afternoon, pressures in the region began to fall.
 By that night, it was estimated to have developed winds of 40 mph.
 A tropical storm formed on September 9; meanwhile, ship reports indicated a pressure of 1001 mbar and sustained winds of 50 mph (85 km/h).
 Maintaining peak intensity for a day, the low moved northwest before dissipating on September 10 as barometric pressures began to rise.
 The remnants of the storm later brought rain to Central California on September 15.